-We offer a home renovation project management service for clients looking to refurbish their homes.
-There are three levels:
+We offer a project management service for home renovations and this comes in three levels:

 - full interior design and project management;